-People of digital domain can live without oxygen for a few minutes but if WhatsApp gets removed from their smartphones, they will turn neurotic.
-And it's really annoying, if WhatsApp crashes every time.
+People of the digital domain can live without oxygen for a few minutes but if WhatsApp gets removed from their smartphones, they will turn neurotic.
+And it’s really annoying if WhatsApp crashes every time.
 There is no particular reason for the issue, but there are possible fixes for the problem.

-Earlier, the issue was faced in iOS 8 on iPhone and now, many users are facing WhatsApp crashing issue on iOS 9 enabled iPhone as well.
-As always, we have some fixes that have proved to be working for few fellows.
-I am not sure if they will work for you, but it's better to give them as try.
+Many users are facing WhatsApp crashing issue on iPhone.
+As always, we have some fixes that have proved to be working for a few fellows.
+I am not sure if they will work for you, but it’s better to give them as try.
 So just head south and try the fixes we have mentioned.

-How to Fix WhatsApp Crashing Issue in iOS 9:
+How to Fix WhatsApp Crashing Issue on iPhone

 We will try to keep things simple in the beginning and keep the painful processes for later.
 So first of all, delete the WhatsApp app from your iPhone/iPad and then install it again from the App Store.
 I know you guys are smart and should have already done this basic troubleshooting, but even then just give it a try one more time.
 Now check if WhatsApp is back to life, if it isn’t, keep reading below.